Awards thank those who help others

 People who work quietly behind the scenes to benefit others could be in line to be presented with a Lord Mayor’s Award.

-This year is the 20th anniversary of the scheme and nominations are now open.
+Nominations are now open for the awards, which return this year after a pandemic-enforced break.
 There are no age limits and nominations are welcome from all walks of life.
 Nominees must live in Canterbury, Herne Bay, Whitstable or a village in the district.
-The deadline to put someone forward is Friday 13 July.
+The deadline to put someone forward is Friday 28 October.

-Entries will be judged by the Lord Mayor, Cllr Colin Spooner, and a representative from each of the political groups at the city council.
-The awards will be presented at a council meeting in October.
+Entries will be judged by the Lord Mayor, Cllr Anne Dekker, and a representative from each of the political groups at the city council.
+The awards will be presented at a ceremony later this year.